 Netflix and Marvel have been able to take comic book properties that may not have been household names and made them must-watch TV, with shows like Daredevil, Jessica Jones, Luke Cage, and Iron Fist.
 All of these characters team up in the recently launched eight episode event series The Defenders.
 All the shows are dark and gritty and down to earth, so aren’t really suited to a binge-watching model, but still manages to capture your attention throughout.
 All of them are worthy of any best Netflix series list — though if you’re not into comic book-themed shows, it might not be your cup of tea.

-Two seasons of Daredevil are available, along with one each of Jessica Jones, Luke Cage, and Iron Fist.
-A third season of Daredevil, along with second seasons of Jessica Jones, Luke Cage, and Iron Fist, have already been approved by Netflix.
+Two seasons of Daredevil and Jessica Jones along with one each for Luke Cage, and Iron Fist.
+A third season of Daredevil, along with a third season of Jessica Jones and two seasons of Luke Cage, and Iron Fist, have already been approved by Netflix.
 A fifth Marvel TV show, The Punisher, made its debut in the fall.
 The dark vigilante character made his Marvel-Netflix debut during the second season of Daredevil, but in the new series he is on his own.
 The Punisher will also get a second season on Netflix.

 House of Cards